engeir/pandoc_resume/markdown/index.md

 :   Maintainer of the project **[ncdump-rich]** which is published on [PyPI].
 This is
     a previewer for quickly showing formatted metadata in `.nc` files, written in python.
-    Also made contributions to **[stpv]** which is a general previewing tool to be used within the terminal, for example with a file manager like [lf] or [nnn].
+    Also made contributions to **[stpv]** which is a general previewing tool to be used within the terminal, for example with the file manager [lf].

 Programming Languages
 :   **python:**